If you’re starting out on your own as a professional dog trainer with your very own business, you might have a lot of unanswered questions. In this

 There isn’t a simple answer to this.
 Only you will know when it is time to take your business full-time.
 For new dog trainers, I recommend that you get your business set up and running for a few months before this even becomes an option.
 There is no need to rush into it and stress yourself out trying to make ends meet.

 Once dog training becomes your profession instead of your hobby, there are the added pressures of needing to pay the bills.
 This can lead to taking on cases you’re not really ready for in order to pay the bills.
 This isn’t good for the client, the dog, or your mental health.

 Establish a good client base and find some ways to generate repeat business before you go full time.
 Also, learn how to turn existing customers into repeat business.
 This is key to having a sustainable dog training business!
-Always needing to find and acquire new clients to fill your schedule is the hardest route to take so make sure you have services and offerings that encourage repeat business.
+Always needing to find and acquire new clients to fill your schedule is the hardest route to take

 Once you have a more consistent month-to-month schedule, consider what expenses you can reduce so that you don’t have to make quite as much once you’re full time to make ends meet.
 You can also consider asking your current employer to go from full time to part time to help supplement your new full-time business.
 You might be surprised to find support from them.
 It doesn’t have to be a “cold turkey” switch to dog training full-time.
 Weigh all your options and set yourself up for success with small steps to reach your goals.

 Not Having the Right Level of Protection From Liabilities

 This isn’t a direct obstacle, but it could affect your long-term success as a dog trainer.
 Failing to have the right processes in place could be detrimental to you and your family financially.
 Don’t be ignorant to the liabilities you’re taking on as a dog trainer.